 It’s been such an unseasonably warm winter up here in the Pacific Northwest that we’ve literally been swimming in wild greens.
 And while it seems wrong to benefit from the ill-gotten gains of climate change, well, you still gotta trust mother nature to know what’s right – right?

-So if she wants me to feast on her tender and succulent Chickweed and Miner’s lettuce in January, so be it.
+So if she wants me to feast on her tender and succulent chickweed, miner’s lettuce, wild mustard and peppercress in January, so be it.
 And that’s exactly what I’ve been doing – so much so that I’ve been casting about for some new exciting ways to take advantage of the green bounty.
+And I’m pretty happy with this Winter Greens Bean Dip, I think it’s perfect for cold winter days when you crave something a little more hearty than a salad.
+You can make it chunky or smooth, however you like.

-I used white navy beans instead of chickpeas and substituted Rosemary for Tarragon because I thought it would complement the flavours of the navy beans better (and besides I had none anyway).
-I also added sunflowers seeds for crunch, and because Peppercress (otherwise known as Bittercress) is coming up like crazy in my garden beds- and I like its peppery bite – I added some leaves as well.
+I used white navy beans, added some rosemary and sunflowers seeds for crunch, and because peppercress (otherwise known as bittercress) is coming up like crazy in my garden beds- and I like its peppery bite – I added some leaves as well.
+You can use baby arugula as well.
+Then I added crow garlic greens and a few bulbs for, you guessed it, some garlicky flavour.
+Here is a link to learn more about crow garlic.

-I love that’s its full of protein, not to mention the nutritional and medicinal properties of the greens themselves.
-Full of anti-oxidants, vitamin C, chlorophyll and Omega -3 Fatty acids, Chickweed, Miner’s Lettuce and Peppercress are all reputed healers that help boost immunity, ease inflammation, cool inflamed tissues, cleanse our blood, digestive tract and lymphatic system.
+I love that this bean dip is full of protein, not to mention the nutritional and medicinal properties of the greens themselves.
+Full of antioxidants, vitamin C, chlorophyll and Omega -3 Fatty acids, Chickweed, Miner’s Lettuce and Peppercress are all reputed healers that help boost immunity, ease inflammation, cool inflamed tissues, cleanse our blood, digestive tract and lymphatic system.

-Savoury, creamy, and just the littlest bit peppery, it’s perfect served on crackers or flatbread, and as you can see, I enjoyed it liberally slathered on on miniature scones.
-So if you too have “spring greens” in winter, this pate will be sure to please.
+Savoury, creamy, and just the littlest bit peppery, it’s perfect served on crackers or flatbread.
+So if you too have “spring greens” in winter, this dip will be sure to please.
 And if you don’t, just wait a while, these tender, delicious and revitalizing greens will be emerging in a landscape near you very soon!

 - 1 can of White Navy Beans